 Several tests can help diagnose CJD including MRI brain, CSF based tests, and EEG.

-MRI brain is more sensitive and specific test than CSF 14–3–3 protein and found to be accurate in about 90% of cases.
+For vCJD MRI brain is a more sensitive and specific test than CSF 14–3–3 protein and found to be accurate in about 90% of cases.
 Brain MRI with T2-weighted, diffusion-weighted imaging (DWI) and apparent diffusion coefficient (ADC) sequences often reveal abnormalities in the cortical gray matter (cortical ribboning) and deep nuclei in sCJD.
 MRI with DWI/FLAIR imaging has a sensitivity of 98% and specificity of 93%.
 DWI typically demonstrates hyperintensities within the basal ganglia, thalamus, and cortex.
 The “hockey stick” or “pulvinar” sign is indicative of variant (infectious acquired) CJD, but also seen in other forms of CJD.
+For CJD, CSF 14-3-3 is more sensitive followed by typical EEG findings.

 EEG is the least sensitive test compared to MRI brain or CSF studies, and typical periodic sharp wave complexes can be seen.